Mohamad Hasan (politician): Corporate career

 Mohamad started his career with Malayan Banking Berhad as a trainee officer.
 His last position with Maybank was assistant branch manager at the Petaling Jaya main branch before joining Arab Malaysia Merchant Bank.
 His last position with Arab Malaysian Merchant Bank was Manager at their Johor Bahru branch.
-Mohamad later moved to Bank Bumiputera Malaysia Berhad, and had served as General Manager of Bank Bumiputera London (1988-1992).
-After the banking world, he moved to the corporate sector as Chief Executive Officer of Cold Storage Malaysia Berhad (1992-1994).
-His last position in the corporate sector was as Managing Director of Cycle and Carriage Bintang Berhad (1994-2004).
+Mohamad later moved to Bank Bumiputera Malaysia Berhad, and had served as General Manager of Bank Bumiputera London (1988–1992).
+After the banking world, he moved to the corporate sector as chief executive officer of Cold Storage Malaysia Berhad (1992–1994).
+His last position in the corporate sector was as managing director of Cycle and Carriage Bintang Berhad (1994–2004).

 In addition, Mohamad was also a member of the Board of Directors of Khazanah Nasional Berhad, as well as Chairman of the FIMA Berhad Group, as well as the Board of Directors of Sepang International Circuit (SIC).

 Political career

+Menteri besar of Negeri Sembilan

 Following Barisan Nasional's victory in the 2004 election in Negeri Sembilan, Mohamad was sworn in as Menteri Besar of Negeri Sembilan on 25 March 2004.
 He had also won the constituency of Rantau in that state's legislative assembly, and successfully defended in the 2008 and 2013 elections.
 Having initially won unopposed in 2018 after the Election Commission (EC) barred People's Justice Party (PKR)’s candidate Streram Sinnansamy from filing his nomination papers, a by-election was held following the Election Court's decision that Mohamad's victory was null and void, which he subsequently won.

 During his term as Menteri Besar, the state's debt to the federal government was reduced from RM2 billion to RM700 million, and the state had a cash reserve of RM500 million by 2018.
 Mohamad subsequently touted himself as a "crisis manager".

 Following the 2018 Malaysian general election, Mohamad was touted as a possible successor to UMNO president Ahmad Zahid Hamidi, and calls for him to replace Zahid persisted past the 2022 Malaysian general election.
-His candidacy was supported by Barisan Nasional’s three other component parties: the Malaysian Chinese Association, the Malaysian Indian Congress, and the United Sabah People's Party, as well as elements within UMNO involving Mohamad himself.
+His candidacy was supported by Barisan Nasional's three other component parties: the Malaysian Chinese Association, the Malaysian Indian Congress, and the United Sabah People's Party, as well as elements within UMNO involving Mohamad himself.
 However, he later switched his support to Zahid.